scala/scala-lang/blog/_posts/2022-07-13-scala-improvement-process-reloaded.md

 * Björn Regnell, Lund University
 * Chris Andrews, Morgan Stanley
-* Gabriele Petronella, buildo
 * Guillaume Martres, EPFL
-* Iulian Dragos, Databricks
+* Haoyi Li, Databricks
 * Lukas Rytz, Lightbend
 * Martin Odersky, EPFL
 * Oron Port, DFiant Inc
-* Paweł Marks, VirtusLab
-* Raúl Raja, 47 Degrees
 * Sébastien Doeraene, Scala Center

-The committee chair is Julien Richard-Foy, Scala Center.
+The committee chair is Dimi Racordon, Scala Center.

 The members are invited to serve 1- or 2-year terms.
 Thereafter, they may be re-invited, but not for more than 2 full terms.
 Afterwards, they would need to have a break before they can be re-invited again.
 We hope to have many great Scala contributors being a part of the SIP committee in the upcoming years, to share their experience and enrich the Scala language in the process.